-Top the crust with banana slices, instant banana pudding mix that’s been spiked with whipped topping, and finish the pie bars off with a layer of whipped topping.
-Bananas and whipped topping were made for each other.
+Once cool, top the crust with banana slices, instant banana pudding mix that’s been spiked with whipped topping, and finish the pie bars off with a layer of whipped topping.
+Bananas and whipped topping were made for each other!

 - 25 Nilla Wafers (I used reduced fat)

 - 1/4 cup (half of one stick) unsalted butter, melted

 - about 3 medium/large bananas, sliced into thin rounds; divided (see Notes below)

 - 1 1/2 cups cold 2% milk (use real dairy milk or pudding will not set up)

 - one 8-ounce container whipped topping (I used fat free), divided

 - Preheat oven to 350F and line an 8x8-inch pan with foil for easier cleanup and spray with cooking spray; set aside.